NileshChandekar/rhosp16_2_sw_raid/README.md

 }
 ```

-* Clean the node bedore deployment,
+* Clean the node before deployment,

 ```
 openstack baremetal node clean  --clean-steps /home/stack/sw-raid/cleanstate.yaml 49fa80a6-64a5-4f5b-b4da-857d6be5a1a0 openstack baremetal node clean  --clean-steps /home/stack/sw-raid/cleanstate.yaml 8b6a0233-7c62-4794-be6d-d6c8d6dfa94f
 ```

 * Move node from manage to available. [provide]

 ```
 openstack baremetal node provide 49fa80a6-64a5-4f5b-b4da-857d6be5a1a0 openstack baremetal node provide 8b6a0233-7c62-4794-be6d-d6c8d6dfa94f